patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 ## Staffing Skills

 * Conducts hands-on technical interviews, exploring the code base and backlog with candidates, attempting to solve a practical problem in real time.
-** _Would you hire a chef without asking them to make an omlette?
-Of course not.
-A candidate may talk well, but it's only when they're cracking eggs and heating a skillet that you really get a good idea if they know their stuff.
-Take a look at a task together, talk about potential solutions, write a little code.
-It doesn't have to be production-ready at the end of the interview, it doesn't even have to compile, the important thing to test is the candidate's problem-solving ability._
 * Assists with the onboarding of new developers, providing introductions to team members and stakeholders, providing explanations of general business processes, providing demonstrations of the software system from an end-user perspective, providing walk-throughs of software source code, providing rights and permissions to systems.
 * Mentors junior team members, providing tasks that are within their ability, while also challenging them to grow, pushing them ever so slightly outside their zone of comfort.